S-5 rocket: Chechnya

+India

+During the 1971 Bangladesh Liberation War, four of the Indian Air Force's MiG-21FLs led by Wing Commander Bhupendra Kumar Bishnoi fired its S-5 rockets on the East Pakistani Governor's mansion in Dhaka, leading to the governor resigning immediately thereafter the attack.
+On 13 December, an IAF MiG-21 shot down a Pakistani F-104 Starfighter from its Ub-16 rocket pods, which fired its S-5 rockets.

 Israel

-On Sunday, 6 January 2009, The Israel Defense Forces claimed they identified a rocket fired at Israel earlier in the day by Al-Qassan in the Gaza Strip as a Russian-made S5K.
+On Sunday, 6 January 2009, The Israel Defense Forces claimed they identified a rocket fired at Israel earlier in the day by Al-Qassam Brigades in the Gaza Strip as a Russian-made S5K.

 According to the IDF, the rocket fired at Kibbutz Alumim in the Negev marked the first time Izz ad-Din al-Qassam Brigades have used this type of weapon.

 Although the weapon is intended to be launched aerially, Al-Qassam forces chose to launch their rocket from ground-based launchers.
 Unlike a Qassam rocket, the S5K contains more explosives, but is less precise.

 On Friday, 8 December 2017, two S-5 rockets fired from the Gaza Strip landed on Sderot.

+On May 16, 2024, Hezbollah fired an S-5 rocket from a UAV on an Israeli military base.

 Libya

 The S-5, along with S-8 and S-13 rockets, has been deployed from the backs of pick-up trucks (generally, technicals) during the 2011 Libyan civil war, serving as a makeshift MLRS.
 UB-16 and UB-32 pods were used in this role.
 The rebels have also developed a man-portable launcher for the S-5, turning the rocket into a makeshift RPG round.